BARAAT AT INDIAN WEDDINGS – INDIAN WEDDING TRADITIONS

 On the image above you can see Tarak riding his baraat elephant at the Ritz Carlton in Key Biscayne.
 You can seem ore of their Indian wedding photos here: Indian wedding photos at Ritz Carlton, Key Biscayne.

-Another Indian Wedding where the groom used an elephant: Diplomat Beach Resort Hollywood Curio Collection Indian Wedding Photos
+Another Indian Wedding where the groom used an elephant: Diplomat Hotel Hollywood Curio Indian Wedding Photos

 Why is the baraat important for weddings in India?